mike-weiner/display-event-locations-tec/README.md

 ### Does this plugin display anything other than the name of the event's location?

-Yes.
-You can choose to display just the name of the location or the name of the location and the full address of the location underneath.
+Yes!
+You can choose to display just the name of the location or the name of the location and the full address of the location underneath the location name.
 See the [screenshots](https://wordpress.org/plugins/display-event-locations-tec/#screenshots) for all of the different ways you can display information within the tooltip.

-See the FAQ titled "How do I display the street address underneath the location name within the looptip?" (below) to learn how to enanle the street address within the tooltip.
+See the FAQ titled "How do I display the street address underneath the location name within the looptip?" (below) to learn how to enable the street address within the tooltip.

 ### How do I change the phrase "Location: " that is diplayed before the name of an event's venue/location within the tooltip?

-Hover over "Settings" in the left-hand sidebar within the administration area of your Wordpress installation.
-Click on "Display Event Locations for The Events Calendar" from the flyout that appears.
+Hover over `Settings` in the left-hand sidebar within the administration area of your Wordpress website.
+Click on `Display Event Locations for The Events Calendar` from the flyout that appears.

 Once the page loads, click the edit the text within the `Tooltip Message Before Venue/Location Name` textbox.

-Once the you have edited the message to what you would like, click the blue "Save Changes" button.
+Once the you have edited the message to what you would like, click the blue `Save Changes` button.

 Once the page reloads, scroll to the bottom of the page and under the "Preview Tooltip" area, the fake tooltip should display your custom message before the event's venue/location name.

 ### How do I display the street address underneath the location name within the looptip?

-Hover over "Settings" in the left-hand sidebar within the administration area of your Wordpress installation.
-Click on "Display Event Locations for The Events Calendar" from the flyout that appears.
+Hover over `Settings` in the left-hand sidebar within the administration area of your Wordpress installation.
+Click on `Display Event Locations for The Events Calendar` from the flyout that appears.

 Once the page loads, click the checkbox for the `Show Full Venue Address Inside Tooltip` option.
-Once the checkbox is selected, click the blue "Save Changes" button.
+Once the checkbox is selected, click the blue `Save Changes` button.

 Once the page reloads, scroll to the bottom of the page and under the "Preview Tooltip" area, the fake tooltip should display the location and fake street address underneath.

 ### How do I change the name and/or street address for event locations?